peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 **Returns:**

-* A writer that wraps the given stream.
+* A writer that wraps the specified stream.

 **Throws:**